 In addition to her art practice she has worked professionally in the film and television industries in post production sound and screenwriting.
-Based in Melbourne, she holds a Masters in Fine Art from RMIT and currently teaches digital media and sound at Swinburne University.
+Based in Melbourne, she holds a Masters in Fine Art from RMIT and teaches video and sound at Swinburne University.
 She is currently a practice-based PhD candidate at RMIT University.

 - The Spacious Present — Art, Not Apart Festival, Canberra

 - Moving Pictures, Expanding Space — Careof, Italy